Frequently Asked Questions

 I live in the southeast corner of Connecticut in the small town of Ledyard.

-While I am willing to travel, please review my Services pages for my fee structure outside of a 25 mile radius of my home in Ledyard, CT.
+While I am always willing to travel to help families in need, please review my Pricing page for travel fees beyond 30 minutes from my home in Ledyard, CT.

 Do you use positive reinforcement?